seanbreckenridge/rifleman/README.md

 By default, it uses the `format.conf` file in the `${XDG_CONFIG_HOME:-${HOME}/.config}/rifleman` directory. `-a` is a shorthand; specifying `-a lint` looks for a file in the configuration directory called `lint.conf`

+When this is first run, it will try to download the configuration files into the corresponding directories.

 If you're trying to debug which mimetype to use for a particular file, you can use the `-m` flag, to dump the mimetype `rifleman` determines.

 ```bash